SAML-Toolkits/php-saml/README.md

 **Important** In this option, the x509 certs must be stored at `vendor/onelogin/php-saml/certs` and settings file stored at `vendor/onelogin/php-saml`.

-Your settings are at risk of being deleted when updating packages using `composer update` or similiar commands.
+Your settings are at risk of being deleted when updating packages using `composer update` or similar commands.
 So it is **highly** recommended that instead of using settings files, you pass the settings as an array directly to the constructor (explained later in this document).
-If you do not use this approach your settings are at risk of being deleted when updating packages using `composer update` or similiar commands.
+If you do not use this approach your settings are at risk of being deleted when updating packages using `composer update` or similar commands.

 Compatibility
 -------------